 2001: One Israel, a party formed by Ehud Barak in 1999 ceased to exist today.

-2001: In a column entitled “Let the Circle Be Unbroken,” Mimi Sheraton laments the latest assault on “The Bagel” – Pillsbury’s Toaster Filled Bagels.
+2001: In “Let the Circle Be Unbroken,” Mimi Sheraton laments the latest assault on “The Bagel” – Pillsbury’s Toaster Filled Bagels.

 Bagel purists have had a lot to swallow as their favorite nosh has come in for its share of creative rethinking.
 The basic flour-water-salt-yeast-malt dough that should be shaped and then boiled before being baked is now often steamed or not moistened at all, so that it lacks the inimitable yeasty, chewy inner texture.
 Pizza or pumpernickel doughs are often used now, and the traditional crust that should be plain, with a golden, shiny finish, may be pockmarked with poppy or sesame seeds, garlic or onions, while the correctly neutral, cool interior is adulterated with cinnamon and raisins, nuts and berries.
 Economic considerations, like high labor costs, have fostered mammoth bagels that fetch mammoth prices even though they resemble inner tubes more than they do the compact, true bagel that ideally measures about 3.5 inches in diameter.
 It's a wonder we permit these versions to be called bagels at all.
 But the single characteristic of the bagel that has always been honored, no matter what other attributes go by the board, is its shape.
 A bagel is ring-shaped -- round with a hole in the center.
 At least until now; The Pillsbury Company’s ''filled bagels'' -- described in the advertising copy as ''highly evolved'' -- are more like Pop-Tarts than bagels.
 Each 3- by 4-inch rectangle of ''tasty bagel crust'' is filled with cream cheese and, of all things, strawberry jelly.
 Although sweetness is antithetical to true bagel connoisseurship, the jelly and the cheese suggest the red-and-white color combination (visible through three slashes on the top crust) of cream cheese and smoked salmon.
 Real fish, of course, would not work, being too perishable for both freezer and toaster.
 The greatest attribute of these ''filled bagels,'' promises the ad copy, is: ''No gloppy mess.
 Next breakfast, it's freezer, toaster, done.''
 Following Pillsbury's instructions, this highly evolved taster found the crust (neither baked nor steamed, I bet) to have the flavor and texture one might expect from a dampened, heated manila folder enclosing a crowd-pleasing, sweet and creamy filling.
 But please, Pillsbury Doughboy, go back to your creative copywriters and marketing talents and come up with another name.
 The new product you so proudly hail may not be totally terrible, but it is totally not a bagel.
 Where is the circle?
 Where is the hole?